Rotate!

 2020, research

-Tei Carpenter, Marylynn Antaki, Erik Jinmatsu Roberson, Serena Zhang
+Team: Tei Carpenter, Marylynn Antaki, Erik Jinmatsu Roberson, Serena Zhang

 Balcony Retrofits is an ongoing research project into the space in between the building exterior and the street.
 It reflects on the New York State Tenement House Act when fire escapes were retrofitted onto buildings due to poor ventilation to consider new ways to democratically provide outdoor space to more people.
 “Green Escapes” is a series of mesh panels that produce a layer of privacy for prolonged occupation and a support for a vertical garden across the building facade.
 “Operable Thresholds” are building retrofits that offer operable panels for user customization of ventilation, privacy and sun infiltration.